Vincentvdt/Vincentvdt/README.md

 # Bonjour / Hi!
 Welcome to my profile 👋
 __I'm Vincent Vidot
-I am your favorite Web Developer 💻__
+I'm here for you as a Web Developer 💻__

 📍 Strasbourg, France